Gust4242/Gust4242/README.md

 - 🤝 I’m looking for **a first job opportunity in Data Science**

-- 📝 I regularly publish for my beloved entity [@FEA.dev](https://www.instagram.com/fea.dev/)
+- 📝 I regularly publish for my entity [@FEA.dev](https://www.instagram.com/fea.dev/)

 - 💬 Ask me about **anything.
 Could be data science, AI or even cinema and books.
 I'd be glad to help with anything I'm also passionated about**